Mavis-Liang/PDA_project2_trach_or_death/README.md

 This project is focused on the development of a regression model to predict the composite outcome of tracheostomy or death in neonates with severe bronchopulmonary dysplasia (sBPD).
 The timing and criteria for tracheostomy placement in this patient population are subjects of ongoing debate within the medical community.
 Accurate prediction of the need for tracheostomy at early postmenstrual ages (PMA) is of paramount importance, as it can significantly impact clinical decision-making and counseling for families.

 We utilized a national dataset containing demographic, diagnostic, and respiratory parameters of infants with sBPD.
 The project involves thorough data preprocessing to handle missing data and account for variations introduced by data collected from multiple medical centers.
-We employ regression modeling to predict the composite outcome of tracheostomy placement or death, offering insights into when and for whom tracheostomy may be necessary.
+We employ regression modeling to predict the composite outcome of tracheostomy placement or death.
+The patients with different discharge times are considered in a full model with an indicator term indicating if they have the measurement at certain timepoints.
+Random-intercept model is employed to account for the multi-center problem.
+Lasso with 10-fold cross-validation is performed.

+Due to privacy concerns, the raw data will not be provided.

 ## Repository Structure
 `./Figures_and_tables`: the folder that contains the generated figures and plots from the analysis.